DEFRA/adp-helm-library/README.md

 * Template file: `_postgres-service.yaml`
 * Template name: `adp-helm-library.postgres-service`

-A K8s `Service` object of type `ExternalName` configured to refer to a Postgres database hosted on a server outside of the K8s cluster such as AWS RDS.
+A K8s `Service` object of type `ExternalName` configured to refer to a Postgres database hosted on a server outside of the K8s cluster

 A basic usage of this object template would involve the creation of `templates/postgres-service.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing: